 Yet, as large a role that color plays in the physical world, it plays an even bigger role in the digital space.

-In this article we’re going to dive deep data about how much of an impact color really has on our choices when shopping online.
-We’ll provide real life case studies to support our assertions, and finally, give some actionable guidance on how you can better utilize color in your business.
+In this article, we’re going to dive deep into the data to understand how much of an impact color really has on our choices when we shop online.

 How Big Of A Role Does Color Really Play In Buying Decisions?

 Color plays a huge part in our subconscious decision making (more on that here).
 But don’t just take our word for it.
-There is robust and varied research that backs up our audacious claim.
-Analytics company, Loyalty Square found that “84.7% of the total respondents think that color is more important than many other factors while choosing products for buying.”
+In fact, there exists robust and varied research that backs up this seemingly audacious claim.

 Real Life Studies That Show The Impact Of Color On Conversions

-We know, it’s all good and dandy, us giving you loads of stats that say color strongly correlates with buying decisions and, thus, conversion rates.
+We know that it’s fine and dandy to give you stats showing how color strongly correlates with buying decisions and, thus, conversion rates.

-However, we understand that nothing will drive the fact home more than you seeing some real life examples of companies that have produced large conversion increases as a result of color changes on their site.
+But we also understand that nothing will drive the fact home more than real-life examples of companies whose large conversion increases were a result of color changes on their sites.